sylvaticus/BetaML.jl/README.md

 As we didn't aim for heavy optimisation, we were able to keep the API (Application Programming Interface) both beginner-friendly and flexible.
 Contrary to established packages, most methods provide reasonable defaults that can be overridden when needed (like the neural network optimiser, the verbosity level, or the loss function).
 For example, one can implement its own layer as a subtype of the abstract type `Layer` or its own optimisation algorithm as a subtype of `OptimisationAlgorithm` or even specify its own distance metric in the clustering `Kmedoids` algorithm..

-That said, Julia is a relatively fast language and most hard job is done in multithreaded functions or using matrix operations whose underlying libraries may be multithreaded, so it is reasonably fast for small exploratory tasks and mid-size analysis (basically everything that hold in your PC's memory).
+That said, Julia is a relatively fast language and most hard job is done in multithreaded functions or using matrix operations whose underlying libraries may be multithreaded, so it is reasonably fast for small exploratory tasks and mid-size analysis (basically everything that holds in your PC's memory).

 ## Documentation